-Causal Discovery example
+Causal Discovery example#

 The goal of this notebook is to show how causal discovery methods can work with DoWhy.
 We use discovery methods from causal-learn repo.
-As we will see, causal discovery methods require appropriate assumptions for the correctness guarantees, adn thus there will be variance across results returned by different methods in practice.
+As we will see, causal discovery methods require appropriate assumptions for the correctness guarantees, and thus there will be variance across results returned by different methods in practice.
 These methods, however, may be combined usefully with domain knowledge to construct the final causal graph.

 [1]: